REST API Gateway Tutorial

 curl "localhost:2000/restnames/name.groovy?name=Pia"

-Step 2: Adding Behaviour - XML to JSON Transformation
+Step 2: Adding Behavior - XML to JSON Transformation

 An API can take control when a request or response is flowing through it.
 By adding functionality, you can change the behavior of an API and add features like authentication or logging.